 A key part of COP meetings is to review the contributions of each of the Parties, detailing how they are tackling climate change.
 Members who are also party to the Paris Agreement will submit Nationally Determined Contributions (NDCs).
 These are plans by each country to reduce their emissions and adapt to the impacts of climate change.
-Taken together, these actions will determine ifwhether we meet the goals of the Paris Agreement.
+Taken together, these actions will determine whether we meet the goals of the Paris Agreement.

-Why is the UK hosting COP?
+Why did the UK host COP26?

 Who goes to COP?

 The attendees at COP are representatives of governments or ‘observer’ organisations, like charities.
 The United Nations manages all attendees at COP.

 The 197 Parties to the UNFCCC are broadly organised in five regional groups: